brimdata/zed/docs/lake/design.md

 Each journal entry is identified with its `journal ID`, a 64-bit, unsigned integer that begins at 0.
-The journal may be updated concurrently by multiple writers so concurrency controls are included (see below) to provide atomic updates.
+The journal may be updated concurrently by multiple writers so concurrency controls are included (see [Journal Concurrency Control](#journal-concurrency-control) below) to provide atomic updates.

 A journal entry simply contains one or more ADD and DROP directives, which refer to a commit tag and its key range, which in turn, implies